relaycorp/veraid-authority/README.md

   - `KMS_ADAPTER` (required; e.g., `AWS`, `GCP`).
   - Any other variable required by the specific adapter in use.
 Refer to the [`@relaycorp/webcrypto-kms` documentation](https://www.npmjs.com/package/@relaycorp/webcrypto-kms).

-The API server additionally requires the following variables:
+The API server additionally uses the following variables:

 - Authentication-related variables:
   - `OAUTH2_JWKS_URL` (required).
 The URL to the JWKS endpoint of the authorisation server.
   - Either `OAUTH2_TOKEN_ISSUER` or `OAUTH2_TOKEN_ISSUER_REGEX` (required).
 The (URL of the) authorisation server.
   - `OAUTH2_TOKEN_AUDIENC[example.sink.spec.ts](src%2FbackgroundQueue%2Fsinks%2Fexample.sink.spec.ts)E` (required).
 The identifier of the current instance of this server (typically its public URL).
+- Authorisation-related variables:
+  - `AUTHORITY_SUPERADMIN` (optional): The JWT _subject id_ of the super admin, which in this app we require it to be an email address.
+When unset, routes that require super admin role (e.g., `POST /orgs`) won't work by design.
+This is desirable in cases where an instance of this server will only ever support a handful of domain names (they could set the `AUTHORITY_SUPERADMIN`  to create the orgs, and then unset the super admin var).

 ## Development